1:7 High Assurance

 In plain english, Church-Turing proves that any computation can be represented in a computer in such a way you can get a provable yes or no answer.
 Thanks to the pioneering work of Alonzo Church developing Lambda Calculus, and Alan Turing developing the first practical state machine, billions of people now enjoy digital modernity.

 As software crashes when the computer doesn't know to do and gets stuck in between yes and no, Lamda Calculus can be immensely powerful when expressed via programming languages, as it guarantees a definitive yes or no answer as every piece of logic is ultimately represented by a mathematical function.
+Importantly for the job security of all computer scientists, this does not mean that the yes or no will be the right answer!
+It simply means any logic can be expressed, or necessarily that it is expressed correctly just because it is in a mathematical function.

 The hallmark function of Lamda Calculus in relation to computer science is the Y Combinator.